Key Environmental Factors Affecting Health in the UK

 Statistics indicate that lower-income and elderly populations are disproportionately affected by these environmental hazards.
 Understanding these major factors is essential for shaping effective public health responses and ensuring equitable protection.

-Additional reading : What Are the Latest Health Trends in the UK?
+In parallel : What Are the Latest Health Trends in the UK?

 Health Consequences Linked to Environmental Hazards